France and Germany to launch first contracts on future combat jets | MarketScreener

 The French army source said France and Germany were open to more European partners joining the programme.

+Germany's embargo on arms sales to Saudi Arabia has been a source of friction with France, which has been unable to deliver Meteor missiles built for Saudi Arabia by MBDA, sources said.

+(The story corrects date in second paragraph to make clear Rafale, Eurofighters won't be replaced until 2040.)

-(Reporting by Julie Carriat, Andrea Shalal, John Irish and Sophie Louet; writing by Bate Felix; Editing by Phil Berlowitz)
+(Reporting by Julie Carriat, Andrea Shalal, John Irish, Sabine Siebold and Sophie Louet; writing by Bate Felix; Editing by Phil Berlowitz)